Vaccination During Cancer Treatment

 Be sure to talk to your cancer doctor before you or anyone you spend a lot of time with gets any vaccines.

 The flu shot is given to reduce your risk of getting influenza (the flu).
 It’s made with dead flu viruses and is safe for people with cancer.

 Flu-mist®, the nasal mist version of the flu vaccine, contains a weakened version of the live virus.
 People with cancer should not get the nasal mist flu vaccine.
-Family members of a person with cancer can safely get the nasal spray unless the patient has a severely weak immune system and/or is being cared for in a germ-protected area.
+Family members of a person with cancer can safely get the nasal spray (at least in some flu seasons) unless the patient has a severely weak immune system and/or is being cared for in a germ-protected area.
 For example, household members should not get the nasal mist vaccine if a family member has recently had a stem cell or bone marrow transplant.

-For more on this, see Should I Get a Flu Shot?
+For more on this, see Should People With Cancer Get a Flu Shot?

 This vaccine is used to protect people from 3 viral diseases: measles, mumps, and rubella.

 People who have weak immune systems should not get the MMR vaccine because it contains live virus.
 But it’s safe for other household members to get it.

 After exposure to measles: If the person being treated for cancer is exposed to someone with measles, let the doctor know right away.
 Sometimes, measles immune globulin (a blood product that contains antibodies to the measles virus) can be given to help fight the measles infection before it starts.

 This vaccine can help people with weak immune systems fight off serious lung, blood, or brain infections caused by certain bacteria.